comunica/Article-SSWS2020-AMF/content/solution.md

 that acts as a cheap pre-processing step for testing the membership of triples.
 This algorithm was used in combination with the streaming [client-side TPF algorithm](cite:cites ldf) for evaluating SPARQL queries.

-<span class="comment" data-author="RV">Up until now, I had the impression that there would be one AMF that took a triple pattern.
-But it's three (independent) position-based filters.</span>

 This algorithm can be seen in pseudo-code in [](#amf-triple-pseudo).
 Concretely, every triple pattern that has all of its variables resolved to constants is run through this function right before more a expensive HTTP request would be performed.